PCC-Studios/PCC-Client/README.md

-# PCC-Client
+# Sky-Client

 DE:
-Das ist ein Minecraft Client von PCC Studios
+Das ist ein Minecraft Client von Sky Studios

 EN:
-This is a Minecraft Client from PCC Studios
+This is a Minecraft Client from Sky Studios

+Changelog:
+From PCC Client to Sky-Client
+From PCC Studios to Sky Studios